michaelsoftmd/pebkac-chrome/README.md

 Basically, pebkac's vision is augmented.
 Not only is it excellent at text/data extraction (check it out on github: https://github.com/adbar/trafilatura) it utilises its extraction (along with native Zendriver CSS detection) to figure out what to do!
 This makes things like handling Cloudflare and popups a lot easier.

 YOU CAN ALSO interact with the Chrome browser pebkac uses.
 You can manually sign into websites and ask pebkac to perform actions on the page.
 Think of it like a co-browser.
-It can go off on its own, collect the day's news, find out about things, and (maybe) handle little jobs while you do other things, or you can drop in, hang-ten over the keyboard, and surf collaboratively.
+It can go off on its own, collect the day's news, find out about things, and (maybe) handle little jobs while you do other things, or you can drop in, hang ten over the keyboard, and surf collaboratively.
 Remember, pebkac and its browser are fully contained, so there's no way the LLM can access your host PC.

-This whole project is both an entirely useful web co-browsing service and a stark artistic reminder of the realities of our modular, chronically-online based existences.
+This whole project is both an entirely useful web co-browsing service and a stark artistic reminder of the realities of our modular, chronically online existences.
 We all exist in our little boxes with internet connections to view the outside world, and now more than ever our little boxes are subject to oversight and control by forces far more intelligent than us.
 I view this project as a black mirror (lol) to our modern life.

 It's also never been done before.